code-saturne/code_saturne/INSTALL.md

-On some systems, loading the Catalyst module as a plug-in (which is the default) seems to interfere with the detection of required OpenGL2 features or extensions required by ParaView 5.2 and above.
+On some systems, loading the Catalyst module as a plug-in (which is the default) seems to interfere with the detection of required OpenGL2 features or extensions required by ParaView.
 In this case, Catalyst support may be linked in the standard manner by using the `--disable-catalyst-as-plugin` configuration option.
 A less extreme option is to use the `--enable-dlopen-rtld-global`